-Photography can often convey emotion and invite reflection in ways that words cannot.
+In my inaugural Visual Musings, A Cambodian Retrospective, I explained how images can often convey emotion and invite reflection in ways that words cannot.
 Looking through the lens should always result in seeing life with greater clarity, and helping others to do the same.
-For these reasons, I offer the first in a series entitled Visual Musings that offers themed photo essays of place, purpose or narrative.
+With that motive, Visual Musings was devised to offer themed photo essays of place, purpose or narrative.